-Brush, Leaf & Yard Waste
+Brush, Leaf & Yard

-- Street Maintenance
+- Street Maintenance Menu

 Organic materials are high in moisture content.
 This moisture travels through the landfill picking up chemicals and toxins from the other materials buried there.
 This harmful stew is called leachate.
 Landfills have leachate collection systems, but these systems can become clogged by loose trash.
-The liners of landfills also develop cracks over time and this allows leachate to seep out and penetrate our groundwater.
+The liners of landfills can develop cracks over time and this allows leachate to seep out and penetrate our groundwater.